NQNStudios/dnd-fractive/source/YawningPortal.md

 per signet ring, per character.
 If the characters bring back the Hucreles in good shape (of good mind and body), she offers to double the reward.

+If you follow her, you'll take the magic train from Ardev to the ["nowhere station"]({@NowhereStation}) and walk from there to Oakhurst on the Old road.